 Bhamashah Samman

-Five Times Recipient of “Bhamashah Award – Shiksha Bhushan” for supporting the cause of Education in Rajasthan.
-This award for the f.y.e.
-2019-20 has not been physically conferred due to non-holding of function on account of Covid-19 pandemic.
+Six Times Recipient of “Bhamashah Award – Shiksha Bhushan” for supporting the cause of Education in Rajasthan.

 CSR Excellence Award in 2017 by Rajasthan Government for Industry, Innovation and Infrastructure.